GeekBeacon/gb-svc-beacon-bot/docs/USER-GUIDE.md

 \*type - Accepted types: _server_, _voice_, _text_, and _reactions_

-\*whitelist - **IMPORTANT!** When adding domains to the whitelist, make sure not to use subdomains, these are automatically checked for!
+\*blacklist - **IMPORTANT!** When adding domains to the blacklist, make sure not to use subdomains, these are automatically checked for!

 ___